codefori/vscode-ibmi/README.md

 * [ ] Repo cleanup and re-organisation
 * [ ] IFS Browser
 * [ ] Configuration setup for IFS Browser
+* [ ] Notice at bottom when connect to remote system
 * [ ] Deployed and installable from Code
 * [ ] Compilation settings
 * [ ] Ability to compile sources